garurprani/Bulk-IndiaPost-Tracker/README.md

   1. Submitting a valid tracking number
   2. Using browser dev tools → Network → Form data & cookies

-> **Never share your own cookies on GitHub!** They contain session-specific data and may allow impersonation.

 ---

 ### 🧾 Parameters You Need to Update: